Arthur Lee (musician): Death

 Lee underwent several months of treatment for leukemia, to include chemotherapy and an experimental stem cell transplant using stem cells from an umbilical cord blood donor.
-Despite treatment, his condition continued to worsen, and he died from complications of leukemia in Memphis, Tennessee on August 3, 2006, at the age of 61.
+Despite treatment, his condition continued to worsen, and he died from complications of leukemia in Memphis, Tennessee, on August 3, 2006, at the age of 61.

 Legacy

-Barclay James Harvest's song a "A tale of Two Sixties" from the 1978 album XII. contains the lines "Give me the sound of Arthur Lee, with Forever Changes I remember, "andmoreagain ", don't leave me ever."
+Barclay James Harvest's song a "A tale of Two Sixties" from the 1978 album XII contains the lines "Give me the sound of Arthur Lee, with Forever Changes I remember, "andmoreagain ", don't leave me ever."

 Robyn Hitchcock's 1993 song "The Wreck of the Arthur Lee" from the Robyn Hitchcock and the Egyptians album Respect was written as a tribute to the singer.

 Arthur Lee is mentioned in the song "Are You Ready to Be Heartbroken", by Lloyd Cole & the Commotions, as well as in the song "Mate of the Bloke", by Half Man Half Biscuit.
 His prison term is the subject of "The Prison's Going Down" by ex-Stranglers singer and guitarist Hugh Cornwell.
 Lee is the subject of the song "Byrds Turn to Stone" (originally titled "Mr Lee") by Liverpool band (and former Arthur Lee backing group) Shack.

 Rival Schools and Quicksand frontman Walter Schreifels paid tribute to Arthur Lee on his 2010 solo album An Open Letter to the Scene with a track titled "Arthur Lee's Lullaby".

 The 2009 Communion album by the Swedish band The Soundtrack of Our Lives features a song entitled "The Fan Who Wasn't There" which was based on a conversation singer Ebbot Lundberg had with Lee.

 Directors Mike Kerry and Chris Hall managed to persuade Arthur Lee to cooperate in the making of a UK documentary film Love Story (2006), successfully recording the last interviews with a reflective Arthur Lee, before he was diagnosed with leukemia.
 The film shows interviews with key individuals from some of the line-ups of Love and Elektra management and studio engineers.

 Rapper Mac Miller covered Lee's 1972 song "Everybody's Gotta Live" on his posthumous sixth studio album Circles (2020), on the song "Everybody."

+Lee's composition "Signed D. C." was about heroin addiction and written as a tribute to Love's drummer Don Conka.
+It has been covered by a multitude of artists such as The Rising Storm (1983), Shockabilly (1984), Grant Hart, which appears on his All of My Senses EP (1992), The White Stripes which was recorded in 1997 and released in 2011 on a single.
+Bluesman Michael Powers included it on his Prodigal Son album which was released in 2007.